I have been surrounded lately. Do you ever feel surrounded?

 I have also found that speaking God’s truth into a time of trial or pain can be incredibly effective.
 Yes, literally speaking it.

-About a two years ago, a friend hurt me very deeply–a wound that I don’t think they were ever aware of, and one that I don’t believe they intended to inflict.
+A few years ago, a friend hurt me very deeply–a wound that I don’t think they were ever aware of, and one that I don’t believe they intended to inflict.
 Yet, the hurt was very real, and very deep–I still feel the sting of it from time to time.
 Somehow, even right when it happened, I was able to recognize God’s truth in the situation.
 The decision that they had made, I believed, was ultimately the right decision, but the words and actions they took in conjunction with that decision caused me incredible pain.
 It had to have been Holy Spirit that helped me identify and speak the truth: God allowed this person to have a crummy reason, in order to make the right decision.
 I declared this out loud the same day, through waves of tears.
 I spoke it out to myself and my husband, even though we didn’t want it to be true.
 I repeated it daily, though what I really wanted to say was quite different.
 I affirmed it to others: God allowed this person to have crummy reason so that His will would be done.

 You might still overhear me saying “Right decision, wrong reason” from time to time.